-An engineer by education, Jeff Norton has been applying high-reliability manufacturing and lean principles in health with great success for more than a decade.
+An engineer by education, Jeff Norton has been applying high-reliability manufacturing and lean principles in healthcare with great success for twenty years.

-Norton has hands-on experience leading quality and safety in an academic medical center and community hospital.
+Norton has hands-on experience leading quality and safety in academic medical centers and community hospitals.
 His style is tactical and practical and aimed at getting significant and measurable results.
-Norton’s work has been recognized and published by organizations including the Health Care Advisory Board, the Joint Commission, the Institute for Health Care Improvement (IHI) and America’s Essential Hospitals.
+Norton’s work has been recognized and published by organizations including the Health Care Advisory Board, the Joint Commission, Institute for Health Care Improvement (IHI), and America’s Essential Hospitals.